ronanru/blog/src/content/blog/resume-html-tailwind-css.md

 ![A list of programming languages with logos](/images/resume-html-tailwind-css/icons.webp)

 Luckily, I found that in astro you can do it easily with the `astro-icon` package.
 This package uses [Iconify](https://iconify.design/), an icon library that combines dozens of different icon packs into one.
-The most interesting icon pack for me was the [SVG Logos](https://icon-sets.iconify.design/logos/) as it includes all logos for different tech companies, programming languages, etc. Now adding these icons is as simple as:
+The most interesting icon pack for me was the [SVG Logos](https://icon-sets.iconify.design/logos/) as it includes all logos for different tech companies, programming languages, etc. Now, adding these icons is as simple as:

 ```html
 <Icon pack="logos" name="rust" class="inline h-5 w-5" /> Rust,